 As per java docs, CountDownLatch is a synchronization aid that allows one or more threads to wait until a set of operations being performed in other threads completes.
 CountDownLatch concept is very common interview question in java concurrency, so make sure you understand it well.
 In this post, I will cover following points related to CountDownLatch in java concurrency.

 CountDownLatch was introduced with JDK 1.5 along with other concurrent utilities like CyclicBarrier, Semaphore, ConcurrentHashMap and BlockingQueue in java.util.concurrent package.
-This class enables a java thread to wait until other set of threads completes their tasks. e.g. Application’s main thread want to wait, till other service threads which are responsible for starting framework services have completed started all services.
+This class enables a Java thread to wait until the other set of threads completes their tasks.

-CountDownLatch works by having a counter initialized with number of threads, which is decremented each time a thread complete its execution.
-When count reaches to zero, it means all threads have completed their execution, and thread waiting on latch resume the execution.
+CountDownLatch works by having a counter initialized with a number of threads, which is decremented each time a thread completes its execution.
+When the count reaches zero, it means all threads have completed their execution, and the main thread waiting on the latch resumes the execution.

 Pseudo code for CountDownLatch can be written like this: